top of page

 Types of Trauma

 • Relationship Trauma: This includes emotional, verbal, or sexual abuse.
-Other relational traumas include living with a narcissistic or borderline partner or family member, or the loss of a loved one.
+Other relational traumas include emotional neglect, living with a narcissistic or borderline partner or family member, or the loss of a loved one.

 • Physical Trauma: Injuries such as car accidents, falls, or other extreme events